The Archaeology of Greece Tour

 Athens has been a city for more than 3,500 years, and much of the glory of ancient Greece is found in the many monuments that still survive.
 Begin the day on the Acropolis, a UNESCO World Heritage Site.
 This great hill dominates the city of Athens and has been occupied since the Neolithic period.
 And in Mycenaean times, there was already a palace and fortified citadel here.

 In the mid-5th century BC, the Athenians began the construction of several extraordinary buildings that still stand today.
 Walk through the Propylaia, the enormous entrance to the Acropolis, and pass the Temple of Athena Nike, built to commemorate the Athenians’ victories over the Persians.
-View the Erechtheion, situated on the most sacred part of the Acropolis, said to be where Poseidon left his trident marks in a rock, and Athena’s olive tree sprouted.
+View the Erechtheion, situated on the most sacred part of the Acropolis, said to be where Poseidon left his trident marks in a rock and Athena’s olive tree sprouted.
 See the Porch of the Caryatids on the south side of the Erechtheion, with carved statues of women used in place of columns.
 The immense and lovely Parthenon was originally built to house the 40-foot-high sculpture of the goddess Athena Parthenos.
 The splendor of its frieze and the perfection of its architectural techniques make it immensely impressive even after 2,500 years.
 Spend time in the Acropolis Museum, which contains the works of art found onsite.

 In the afternoon, drive to Cape Sounion to watch the sunset over the ancient temple of Poseidon and for our final dinner together.
 (B/L/D)